alexsawyer13/chip8/README.md

 Some other convenience scripts are placed in the scripts directory, read the scripts/README.md for information on how to use them

 ## Todo
+Figure out a better way to release application

 Assembler / disassembler

 Chip-48 extension